 This program ordinarily provides funds each semester (fall, spring, and summer) for up to three faculty members to hire student assistants to work for as many as five hours per week to assist with research and associated clerical work.
 Students may work fewer hours per week; they may not work more hours.
-Students may start their employment on the first day of the semester.
-Their work must be complete by the last day of the semester.
+Students may not start their employment before the first day of classes in the semester.
+Their work must be complete by the last day of classes in the semester.
+Summer employment may not begin before June 1 and must be complete by August 31.

-The student receives $11.75 an hour and the faculty member contributes $1 an hour to the student's wages.
+The student receives $13.25 an hour.
 Awards are for a single semester or summer and may be renewed.

 - Applicants must be full-time Loyola faculty members (including full-time affiliates) in the humanities.